LTRData/curl/tests/FILEFORMAT.md

 ### `<dataNUM>`

 Send back this contents instead of the <data> one.
-The num is set by:
+The `NUM` is set by:

  - The test number in the request line is >10000 and this is the remainder of [test case number]%10000.
- - The request was HTTP and included digest details, which adds 1000 to NUM
+ - The request was HTTP and included digest details, which adds 1000 to `NUM`
- - If a HTTP request is NTLM type-1, it adds 1001 to num
+ - If a HTTP request is NTLM type-1, it adds 1001 to `NUM`
- - If a HTTP request is NTLM type-3, it adds 1002 to num
+ - If a HTTP request is NTLM type-3, it adds 1002 to `NUM`
- - If a HTTP request is Basic and num is already >=1000, it adds 1 to num
+ - If a HTTP request is Basic and `NUM` is already >=1000, it adds 1 to `NUM`
- - If a HTTP request is Negotiate, num gets incremented by one for each request with Negotiate authorization header on the same test case.
+ - If a HTTP request is Negotiate, `NUM` gets incremented by one for each request with Negotiate authorization header on the same test case.

-Dynamically changing num in this way allows the test harness to be used to test authentication negotiation where several different requests must be sent to complete a transfer.
+Dynamically changing `NUM` in this way allows the test harness to be used to test authentication negotiation where several different requests must be sent to complete a transfer.
 The response to each request is found in its own data section.
 Validating the entire negotiation sequence can be done by specifying